 John S. McCormick, Dean

 The School of Humanities and Social Sciences is one of the largest and most diverse schools at Salt Lake Community College.
 It includes the following fourteen disciplines: Rhetoric and Composition; Literature; Humanities; Philosophy; Language; American Sign Language/Interpreting (ASL/I); History; Anthropology; Political Science; Psychology; Sociology; Social Work; Family and Human Studies; and Education.
 These disciplines are organized into five departments, each with its own Associate Dean.
-Dr. Paul Allen is the A.D. for Humanities and Language and Culture and ASL/I. Marianne McKnight is the A.D. for History, Political Science, and Anthropology.
+Dr. Paul Allen is the A.D. for Humanities and Language and Culture and ASL/I. Under it is the Center for Languages.
+It seeks to help students develop their communication skills in various languages and develop knowledge of other cultures.
+Marianne McKnight is the A.D. for History, Political Science, and Anthropology.
 The A.D. for Psychology and Sociology is Spencer Blake, while the A.D. for Family and Human Studies, Education, and Social Work is Dale Smith.
 Under his supervision also is the Eccles Early Childhood Development Lab School.
 Stephen Ruffus is the A.D. for the English Department.
-Under the English Department is the Student Writing Center – its director is Clint Gardner -- which provides in-person and online writing advising for all SLCC students enrolled in any class, and the Publication Center, a multi-function space that allows faculty to incorporate publication activities into their classes and enhance student learning about writing, visual rhetoric, publication, and circulation of print and digital documents of all kinds.
+Under the English Department is the Student Writing Center – its director is Clint Gardner -- which provides in-person and online writing advising for all SLCC students enrolled in any class, and the Publication Center, a multi-function space that allows faculty to incorporate publication activities into their classes and enhance student learning about writing, visual rhetoric, publication, and circulation of print and digital documents of all kinds Under the English Department is the Academic Literacy Center, which offers one-on-one tutoring in such areas as reading skills, English grammar, and writing.
 The English Department also sponsors Folio, a student literary magazine.
 An important part of the School of Humanities and Social Sciences is the Community Writing Center.
 It is deeply involved in both the college and the larger community, seeking to support and educate community members of all abilities and backgrounds who want to use writing for practical needs, civic engagement, and personal expression.
 Its director is Andrea Malouf.

 The School of Humanities and Social Sciences offers classes at most SLCC campuses, and in a variety of formats, including face to face, fully online, and hybrid.
 We offer innovative “learning communities.”
 Many of our classes have a “service learning” component.
 We work extensively with community partners.
 For example, the Community Writing Center has more than fifty; the Social Work Program places students in internships in over sixty community agencies; the history department offers internships at the Utah State Archives; the ASL/I programs offers students internships with a variety of groups, as does the Political Science program.
 The Humanities and Language and Culture and ASL/I Department works closely with Asian and Latin American Studies programs and Language Departments at institutions throughout the state.
 We also recognize that learning takes place in a variety of settings, not just within a classroom.
 Thus, each year we hold a Student Philosophical Conference; a Student Conference on Writing and Social Justice; a Symposium on Religion and Culture; and a Social Science Conference, and we regularly sponsor lectures, discussions, and readings on a variety of subjects, from the Civil Rights Movement of the nineteen sixties to the current activities of the National Security Agency.